 McLeod (1984) is a new media visual artist from Toronto.
-McLeod’s images recall the wide-open vistas of romantic landscape painting, and stage an otherworldly dystopia within a space that shares architectural similarities to urban cores.
-He uses film as a point of comparison, such as the representation of space captured in films such as Kagemusha and Hidden Fortress contrasted with hypothesized future depicted in films like Blade Runner.
-In light of concerns surrounding rising populations, urban over-development, and climate change, McLeod’s dramatic scene can be considered a cautionary tale about ecological responsibility.
+McLeod’s images recall the wide-open vistas of romantic landscape painting, and strange otherworldly dystopias.
+He uses film as a point of comparison, such as the representation of space, captured in films such as Kagemusha and Hidden Fortress, then contrasted with the hypothesized future depicted in films like Blade Runner.
+In light of concerns surrounding rising populations, urban over-development, and climate change, McLeod’s simulations could be considered a cautionary tale about ecological responsibility.

 He is represented by Division Gallery in Toronto and Montreal.